akashvarshney2023/tf-003-questions/docs/questions/Ch_2 Terraform Cloud/question1.md

 - **Private Module Registry:** Terraform Cloud includes a private module registry where organizations can share and manage their own Terraform modules internally, providing a centralized location for reusable configurations.

 - **Terraform Linting:** Terraform Cloud does not provide built-in linting features for Terraform configurations.
-Linting is typically handled by separate tools or integra
+Linting is typically handled by separate tools or integrations.